maljoras/FishTracker/README.md

 # xy.Tracker
 Online tracking of groups of small animals in a planar environment in real time.
+See [bioRxiv](http://dx.doi.org/10.1101/071308) for details on the tracking methods.
+If you use xyTracker, please cite the paper [bioRxiv](http://dx.doi.org/10.1101/071308).

 xyTracker is a modular Matlab platform for real-time tracking of